SAhmadrezaAnaami/OpenCV-training-course/README.md

 **Congratulations!** You have successfully installed Python 3.10.x on your Windows system.

-**Additional notes:**

-I apologize for explaining Python in the previous tutorial.
-Since you already have Python installed, let's focus on setting up VS Code for Python development:

 ## Installing an IDE like VS code

 **1. Install VS Code:**